-Status Update of All Goals Listed in the

-Soldotna All Hazard Mitigation Plan 2010 Update
+Status Update of All Goals Listed in the Previous (2016) Soldotna All Hazard Mitigation Plan Update

-Goal Status Comments .
-Reduce vulnerability of properties ice damage and infrastru cture along the Kenai River to flooding and A. Continue to review development proposals within the Kenai River Overlay District (KROD) Ongoing Remains a goal in the current plan.
+Goal Status Comments ong the Kenai River to flooding and ice damage and transaction to housening and too damage A. Continue to review development proposals within the Kenai River Overlay District (KROD) Ongoing Remains a goal in the current plan.
 The City regularly reviews development proposals within the KROD.
 B. Consider possible revisions to the Zoning Code regarding building within the 100-ft overlay district Ongoing Remains a goal in the current plan.
-The City will consider addressing the Zoning Code KROD standards with the Planning & Zonin Commission.
-C. Consider joining the NFIP Ongoing .
-Reduce the City's vulnerability to wildland fires A. Reduce the risk of structural ignitions by promoting education and awareness among homeowners Ongoing Remains a goal in the current plan.
-Information will continue to be made available through the City's Building Officia during the building permit process.
-B. Reduce the amount of hazardous fuels in and around Soldotna Ongoing The Spruce Bark Beetle office of the KPB worked with COS Parks & Recreation and Maintenance Departments on clearing around Marydale Avenue, in City parks, and around the Regional Sports Complex.
-Doduce the City's vulperability to damaga from oarthquakos A. Prepare a list of all City Ongoing Remains a goal in the current plan.
-City facilities and identify those which are critical to area residents Ongoing facilities are being incorporated into new PubWorks software for cataloging.
-B. Determine whether retrofits are necessary to protect structures Ongoing C. Prepare disaster supply kits for City buildings and vehicles Complete D. Establish water supply facilities at artesian well houses Ongoing E. Purchase generators to run water well pumps at well houses B and E Ongoing Generator purchased and in place at well house B. Continuing to plan for possible future generator at well house E. F. Utilize a water reservoir tank south of the Kenai River in case of disruption to main lines under the Sterling Highway bridge Complete Reservoir constructed and online off Kalifornsky Beach Road

-G. Provide standby generators to operate vital facilities Ongoing Remains a goal in the current plan.
-Generator installed at City Hall to power vital network & telecommunications for various services (such as City of Soldotna Police).
+The City will consider addressing the Zoning Code KROD standards with the Planning & Zoning Commission.
+C. Consider joining the NFIP Ongoing Remains a goal in the current plan.
+2. Reduce the City's vulnerability to wil Reduce the amount of hazardous fuels around Soldotna Ongoing Remains a goal in the current plan.
+Coordinating with the KPB to explore timber stand improvements in the city and urban-wildland interface.
+B. Provide education and awareness about wildland fires and mitigation measures.
+Ongoing Remains a goal in the current plan.
+Information will continue to be made available through the City's Building Official during the building permit process.
+City is also providing spruce bark beetle education via City website and social media.
+C. Create defensible areas around COS public facilities Ongoing Remains a goal in the current plan.
+3. Reduce the City's vulnerability to da mage from earthqu akes A. Prepare a list of all City facilities and identify those which are critical to area residents.
+Identify backup systems needed to protect the facilities.
+Ongoing Remains a goal in the current plan.
+Pub Works software is no longer being utilized by the City.
+An emergency response plan was developed in 2016 for the Soldotna water systems.
+B. Provide generators to operate water supply well pumps at wells C & E Ongoing Remains a goal in the current plan.
+A new generator is scheduled for installation at well C in FY 2020.
+Continuing to plan for possible future generator at well house E. C. Provide standby generators to operate vital facilities Ongoing Remains a goal in the current plan.
+Generator installed at City Hall to power vital network & telecommunications for various services (such as Soldotna Police).
 Generator installed at the new sewer system lift station on Binkley Street which serves the hospital.
-Standby generators have been acquired and are on stand-by to power other lift stations as needed.
-H. Provide road maintenance equipment on both sides of the Kenai River in case of disruption to the Sterling Highway bridge Complete Equipment is stored at both the Funny River maintenance shop (south of the bridge) and the main maintenance building off the Kenai Spur Hwy (north of the bridge).
-I. Investigate alternate water/sewer utility lines crossing the Kenai River Ongoing An alternate crossing of the Kenai River likely would be included on a pedestrian and emergency access bridge linking West Redoubt Avenue and East Poppy Lane.
-This infrastructure facility is included on the City's 5-Year Capital Improvement Plan (CIP) in Year 2021, but currently has no appropriated funding.
-J. Provide public education and awareness about earthquake preparedness and location of emergency shelter facilities Ongoing 4.
-Reduce the City's risk to severe weather events A. Increase public awareness of severe weather events and potential mitigation activities Ongoing
+Standby generators have been acquired and are ready to power other lift stations as needed.
+Investigate alternate water/sewer line crossing across the Kenai River Ongoing Remains a goal in the current plan.
+E. List earthquake preparedness resources on COS web page or in collaboration with KPB Ongoing Remains a goal in the current plan.
+4. Doduce the City's risk to severe weather events 4.
+Reduce the City's risk to severe A. Increase public awareness of severe weather events and potential mitigation activities Ongoing Remains a goal in the current plan.
+B. Promote awareness of 511.alaska.gov Ongoing Remains a goal in the current plan.